 Accredited MFT Programs in Washington

-If you are going down the path of an LMFT, it is important that you choose a training program that has accreditation.
+If you are going down the path of an LMFT, you must choose a training program that has accreditation.
 Accreditation just means that the program has been officially approved as satisfying the educational requirements for licensure as a therapist in your state.
 If you are looking for Washington marriage and family therapy programs that are approved by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP), there are currently two in the state.
 CACREP accredits clinical mental health counseling programs and assesses whether or not they provide adequate training for future mental health counselors.

 City University of Seattle: